kylejsarte/TelechatSharp/README.md

 ```

 ### Message Types
 In the schema, Telegram messages are either  `Message` types or `Service` types.
 A `Message` is any basic text message.
-A `Service` is any action performed on the chat such as the pinning of a message or the invitation of a new member.
-For readability, some properties have been omitted from the JSON sample below:
+A `Service` is any action performed on the chat such as the pinning of a message or the invitation of a new member:

 ```json
 {